DrDavidL/learning-dhds/README.md

-  # Digital Health & Data Science Learning Resources
+  # AI, Digital Health, & Data Science Learning Resources

   A curated collection of notebooks and resources for learning data science with applications in digital health and healthcare analytics.